25 Political Science Internships for High Schoolers in 2025

 Senate Page Program

-A spot in the Senate Page Program is one of the most coveted internships among students with an interest in political science.
+A spot in the Senate Page Program is one of the most coveted internships among students interested in political science.
 Page positions are available both during the school year and over the summer and combine employment in the Senate (performing tasks like delivering messages) with rigorous academic coursework.
 Rising juniors and seniors who are 16 or 17 years old, U.S. citizens, and have a GPA of at least 3.0 are eligible to apply.

 2. Maggie Hassan Senate Page